 I am an experienced clinical supervisor and enjoy supporting therapists in their work with clients.

 I have considerable experience in work counselling, including redundancy, bullying, discrimination, stress and career change.
 This is informed by my background in human resource management and training.
-I am an affiliate counsellor with a number of Employee Assistance Providers.
+I am an affiliate counsellor with a number of Employee Assistance Providers and am also registered with BUPA.

 I am particularly passionate about couples counselling and have worked with couples at various stages of their relationship.
 Other areas of interest are self-esteem, bereavement and loss, ageing and childlessness, and life transitions.